An official website of the United States government

-The Producer Price Indexes (PPIs) are a family of indexes that measure changes in the selling prices received by domestic producers of goods and services.
-They formerly were referred to as Wholesale Price Indexes.
-When the PPIs are released, the news media will most often report the percentage change in the index for Finished Goods.
+The Producer Price Indexes measure changes in the selling prices received by domestic producers of goods, services, and construction.
+When we release PPI data, the news media most often reports the percent change in the index for Final Demand.

 The International Price Program measured change in the prices of imports and exports of nonmilitary goods between the United States and the rest of the world.

 This program publishes quarterly statistics that measure change in labor costs (also called employment costs or compensation costs) over time; quarterly data measuring the level of costs per hour worked are also published.
 Indexes are available for total labor costs, and separately for wages and salaries and for benefit costs.
 Some information is available by region, major industry group, major occupational group, and bargaining status.

 Consumer Price Indexes, Producer Price Indexes, and the Employment Cost Index may be used to escalate contracts.
 See the Contract Escalation page for more information.

 The Price and Index Number Research (PINR) division conducts research to strengthen and improve existing price and expenditure measurement concepts and techniques and enhance the analytical usefulness of BLS programs.

 Business Costs | Demographic Data | Employment | Geography | Industry | Inflation and Prices | International Data and Technical Cooperation | Occupation | Pay and Benefits | Productivity | Research Programs | Spending and Time Use | Unemployment | Wages by Area and Occupation | Women Workers | Worker Safety and Health